Why visit Sicily with kids?

 I promise I haven’t added this Norman cathedral to the list in an effort to reach a clean “50 things to do in Sicily with kids”.
 While my two children probably wouldn’t be overly impressed by 6,000 square metres of glittering Byzantine mosaics, I know that others will be.

-If your offspring are used to following date lines in their school history lessons, then Monreale is an important site to include in a trip to Sicily with kids.
+If your offspring are used to following date lines in their school history lessons, then Monreale is an important site to include in a trip to Sicily for kids.
 You’ll no doubt visit a 2,500 year old Greek temple during your Sicily travels and perhaps the 2,000 year old Roman villa near Piazza Armerina so it makes sense to add something from Sicily’s Norman past (a mere 1,000 years ago).

 If nothing else, tell the kids you’re stopping in Monreale for an ice cream after the stress of trying to navigate your way out of Palermo.